 The usefulness of authorization holds for lodging and fuel merchants is obvious—the final purchase price of a hospitality stay or fill-up can be variable and hard to predict.
 Authorization holds allow them to make sure that a customer can cover a purchase even if it ends up on the high end of the spectrum.

-Merchants who find themselves being used in this way can use card authorization holds on potentially risky transactions to give cardholders more time to discover that their cards are being used fraudulently before any real money changes hands.
-If the cardholder contacts the merchant while the hold is in place to tell them that their card was stolen, the merchant can simply release the hold and cancel the order — no chargebacks necessary.
+If the cardholder contacts the merchant while the hold is in place to tell them that their card was stolen, the merchant can simply release the hold and cancel the order — no chargeback necessary.

 Merchants whose products are subject to frequent returns or “product not as described” chargebacks may wish to use card authorization holds to delay finalizing transactions until after the product has been received.
-If buyer’s remorse kicks in right away, the merchant can just lift the hold instead of processing a refund—or giving the customer the chance to file a dispute with their bank.
+If buyer’s remorse kicks in right away, the merchant can just lift the hold instead of issuing a refund or being hit with a chargeback.

-If you’re planning to start using card authorization holds, inquire with your acquirer or payment processor to make sure you’re following the rules pertaining to your MCC.
+If you’re planning to start using card authorization holds, talk to your acquirer or payment processor to make sure you’re following the rules that apply to your MCC.